-The iterations will be stopped when the error between the system performance evaluated at two consecutive steps is smaller than a designer specified threshold $\epsilon$.
-The flow chart of the proposed IRL algorithm is presented in Fig.~\ref{fig:flowchart}.
+The iterations is terminated when the error of the coefficients obtained at two consecutive steps is smaller than a given threshold $\epsilon$.
+The flow chart of the proposed IRL algorithm is presented in Fig.~\ref{fig:flowchart}. \begin{remark} As the traditional admissible control policies can stabilize the system, the initial control policy $u(t)$ defined by \eqref{eq_uus} with the NN weight being zero vector is also admissible.
+Thus in the PI algorithm described above, the NN weight can be initialized as zero vector directly. \end{remark}

-\begin{remark} Note that in the policy iteration algorithm described above, an initial admissible $\hat{u}(t)$ is required in the first step of policy iteration.
-As the system can be stabilized by the control policy $u_s(t)$, the virtual input $\hat{u}$ could be zero at the beginning of the algorithm. \end{remark}